hallispio/Ghost-Rust-Kernel-Module-PoC/README.md

 Inspired by the philosophy of systems architecture and the poetry of low-level programming.

 *"The core trusts English; the shell speaks your mother tongue."*
-🙏 Acknowledgments

-Built by a Korean "Mad Scientist" exploring the boundaries between hardware, OS, and human language.
-Inspired by the philosophy of systems architecture and the poetry of low-level programming.
-"The core trusts English; the shell speaks your mother tongue."